 Supplier environmental standards

-Our Environmental Standards set out our expectations for our suppliers’ environmental management.
+Our Environmental Standards set out our expectations for how our suppliers manage their environmental impacts.
 We monitor our key suppliers against these standards and their environmental performance through our ongoing supplier monitoring programme.
-We also monitor our key suppliers’ energy, water, waste and chemicals use on a quarterly basis.
+We also monitor energy, water, waste and chemicals use data from our Tier 1 suppliers on a quarterly basis.

 LAND, BIODIVERSITY AND ECOSYSTEMS

-We want to build a supply chain that is resilient and responsible.
-To do this we must understand the potential implications of climate change on our business as well as working to protect and restore nature.
+We want to build a business and supply chain that is resilient and responsible.
+To do this we must understand the potential implications of climate change as well as working to protect and restore nature.

 Cattle farming continues to be a driver of deforestation.
 That is why we are working closely with our suppliers to ensure our supply chain is deforestation free, particularly focussing on leather.
 We have also started to develop a regenerative agriculture strategy which aims to provide positive environmental and social impacts, such as improving farmer livelihoods, soil health, water cycling, biodiversity and animal welfare.
 Regenerative agriculture can also increase farm and supply chain resilience to risks such as climate change.